Fast simulation of planar Clifford circuits: Introduction and Overview

 Enormous resources are now being marshalled by quantum information scientists towards the goal of building a quantum computer: demonstration of a computation for which there are no known efficient classical algorithms \cite{arute2019quantum}; quantum machines that are accessible to the public \cite{IBMQ}; and validation of certain building blocks of quantum error correction \cite{reed2012realization, corcoles2015demonstration, ofek2016extending}.
 A by-product of the progress towards building quantum machines has been a renewed interest in the classical simulation of quantum computers \cite{markov2008simulating, boixo2017simulation, bravyi2019simulation}.
 This is partly due to the fact that a direct comparison with classical simulation algorithms is an important measure of the performance of today's quantum computers \cite{pednault2017breaking, pednault2019leveraging, barak2020spoofing}.
 A quantum computer in the real world is limited to a specific architecture, which may restrict both the native gate set and the number of qubits while also being subjected to noise from its environment.
 While in some cases it is possible to leverage quantum advantage from small quantum devices with limited capabilities, one can also exploit these limitations in classical simulation algorithms.
 As a result, the search for a quantum advantage with near-term quantum computers is grounded in our understanding of the power of restricted models of quantum computing.
 Such models include constant-depth quantum circuits \cite{terhal2002adaptive}, IQP circuits \cite{bremner2011classical}, BosonSampling \cite{aaronson2011computational}, circuits with few non-Clifford gates \cite{gottesman1998heisenberg, bravyi2016improved, bravyi2019simulation}, and others.
 Their study reveals bright spots of quantum advantage even in the presence of harsh restrictions on the operation of quantum devices.

 Here we focus on the restricted family of Clifford circuits, which are expressed as a product of gates from the set Hadamard, $S=\mathrm{diag}(1,i)$, and $\CZ=\mathrm{diag}(1,1,1,-1)$.
 Gottesman and Knill showed that Clifford circuits can be simulated in polynomial time on a classical computer \cite{gottesman1998heisenberg}.
 The quantum state at any point during such a Clifford circuit is a so-called \textit{stabilizer state} that can be specified using a tableau of $O(n^2)$ classical bits, see Section \ref{sec:stab} for details.
-Updating this representation after the action of a gate $H,S,\mathrm{CZ}$ can be performed by modifying $O(n)$ bits of the tableau in a simple way.
+Updating this representation after the action of a $H,S,$ or $\mathrm{CZ}$ gate can be performed by modifying $O(n)$ bits of the tableau in a simple way.
 Measurements are more costly: the best known algorithm for simulating the outcome of a single-qubit measurement uses $O(n^2)$ time \cite{aaronson+gottesman:2004}.

 Despite the fact that they can be simulated in polynomial time, it has been shown that quantum computations based on Clifford circuits still enjoy a certain type of quantum advantage \cite{bravyi2018quantum, watts2019exponential, grier2020interactive, bravyi2020quantum}.
-The computational tasks considered in Refs.\ \cite{bravyi2018quantum, grier2020interactive} can be viewed as special cases of the problem of simulating measurements on a \textit{graph state}.
-For any graph $G=(V,E)$, the graph state $|G\rangle$ is defined as the $n:=|V|$ qubit state satisfying
+In this paper we consider a problem which is closely connected to the tasks considered in Refs.\ \cite{bravyi2018quantum, watts2019exponential, grier2020interactive}, which demonstrate a quantum advantage for certain special cases.
+Those tasks can be viewed as special cases of the problem of simulating measurements on a \textit{graph state}.
+For any graph $G=(V,E)$ the graph state $|G\rangle$ is defined as the $n:=|V|$ qubit state given by